WARNING: unbalanced footnote start tag short code found.

 Apricot seeds which are grown in parts of Asia, have a higher amygdalin content but an increased risk of poisoning.
 They may not be labeled properly with nutritional information which makes it hard to tell what the concentrations of amygdalin may be present.
 They are called bitter apricot seeds.
 Sweet apricot seeds, on the other hand, have a lower amygdalin concentration.
 These have a mild pleasant flavor similar to almonds.

 The oil extracted from them is often used in Italian desserts.
-If you are buying the oil, make sure you buy cold-pressed,
+If you are buying the oil, make sure you buy cold-pressed, organic oil from a reputed source and that it says ‘edible’ on the label.
+Those made for cosmetic purposes may have stabilizers added to increase shelf life.

 1. Boosts Immunity